-To obtain the accurate 3D shape of a solder joint, authors proposed a high-speed oblique computed tomography (OCT) system for manufacturing processes [8].
+To obtain the accurate 3D shape of a solder joint, we proposed a high-speed oblique computed tomography (OCT) system for manufacturing processes [8].
 OCT obtains the projection images of an object from an oblique direction by rotating the X-ray detector.
-When OCT is applied to the inspection of a BGA-mounted substrate, the X-ray detector moves horizontally when scanning; thin and wide objects such as the substrate do not touch the X-ray generator and detector.
-Therefore, although the substrate may be close to the X-ray generator, a 3D image with high magnification without cutting the substrate are obtained.
+When we apply OCT to the inspection of a BGA-mounted substrate, the X-ray detector moves horizontally when scanning; thin and wide objects such as the substrate do not touch the X-ray generator and detector.
+Therefore, although the substrate may be close to the X-ray generator, we can obtain a 3D image with high magnification without cutting the substrate.
 Currently, OCT is being used in more than ten factories for BGA mounting, and skilled inspectors examine the condition of solder junctions by viewing the OCT image.
 Manual inspection is more adaptable as compared to automated inspection.
-However, inspection of heavy loads and the fluctuation of inspection sensitivity for soldering defects have to be concerned.
+However, we have to be concerned about the inspection of heavy loads and the fluctuation of inspection sensitivity for soldering defects.
 Therefore, the establishment of an automated inspection method for the inspection of soldering joints of BGA packages using OCT images is required urgently.